qmi03/hpc-mpi-rma-report/src/report/c6/index.typ

 implementation of Brook's two-process barrier algorithm using MPI's RMA operations.

+@challenges_and_learnings discusses the challenges faced and the learnings acquired during the semester.

 @future_works outlines the planned research trajectory, focusing on further algorithm development, benchmarking, and integration into larger systems.
 This chapter concludes with a Gantt chart timeline illustrating the key milestones